sasounkr/ExtraCredit_Challenge/ec/rubix/readme.md

 # well hello there
 This is not part of the challenge problem, but you can view this if you like....
+In hindsight, maybe I shouldn't have included this file... but oh well